killfill/proxy_logger/README.md

   Problem -> The xml string you get is not exactly the one that get passed throught.

 * Use socat with verbose or something similar and let it print the message to the terminal.
   Problem -> If your not on a unix mashine, you will need to have a remote user/pass to one.
 Not all people are good with or like terminals.
-Pluse, you need to manually separate the request and response and copy/paste them to separate files.
+Plus, you need to manually separate the request and response and copy/paste them to separate files.

 * Use tcpmon.
   Problem -> It gets slow when working with big xml data.